-Client-driven workload: In this workload clients access objects according to their own interests, regardless of their position within the network.
-This workload captures applications such as social networks, news websites, etc., and it has been observed that these workloads are highly skewed [19], [20].
-In this workload, every time a node makes a request, it selects which object it is going to access, by sampling a Zipf-like distribution that is attributed to that node with an exponent α ranging between 0.7 and 0.8, an interval that can represent several types of environments as shown in [19].
+- Client-driven workload: In this workload clients access objects according to their own interests, regardless of their network position.
+This workload is highly skewed [20] capturing applications such as social networks, news websites, etc. In this workload, every time a node makes a request, it selects which object it is going to access, by sampling a Zipf-like distribution that is attributed to that node with an exponent α ∈ [0.7, 0.8] this interval represents several types of environments [20].
 We divide this workload type in two subtypes, homogeneous and heterogeneous.
-In the homogeneous clientdriven workload, the global distribution of requests also follows a Zipf law.
-In the heterogeneous client-driven workload, clients have independent distributions from one another, making the global distribution less skewed.

-• Locality-driven workload: In this workload objects are geo-referenced and clients access objects based on their own geographic positions.
+In the homogeneous client-driven workload, the global distribution of requests also follows a Zipf law.
+In the heterogeneous client-driven workload, clients have independent distributions from one another, making it less skewed. - Locality-driven workload: In this workload objects are geo-referenced and clients access objects based on their own geographic positions.
 This workload captures, for example, recommendation applications, such as Tripadvisor, where users search for nearby restaurants, museums, etc., or applications in which vehicles search for road conditions in their proximity.
 In this workload, each object is assigned to a given location and the edge node closest to that location is designated to be the source node for that object.
 Every time a node makes a request, it selects which object it is going to access following a skewed distribution in which the skew is based on the distance between the client and the object.